Celebrate maple syrup season in Ontario 2026

 St. Joseph Island Maple Syrup Festival

-Location: 1534 10th Side Road, Richards Landing
+Location: 1534 10th Sideroad, Richards Landing

 Find more maple-inspired highlights at:

-• Garside Gardens in Hilton Beach on St. Joseph Island for premium maple and birch syrup products, including a unique blend of the two.
-“Birple” is great for salad dressings, baking and on pancakes.
+Garside Gardens in Hilton Beach on St. Joseph Island for premium maple and birch syrup products, including a unique blend of the two.
+“Birple” is great for salad dressings, baking and on pancakes

 York, Durham and Headwaters

-Elliott Tree Farm
+Elliott Tree Farm Maple Syrup Experience

-Elliott Tree Farm is the home of the Maple Syrup Museum of Ontario (formerly of St. Jacobs).
-Purchase tickets for a fun-filled maple syrup experience.
-This includes all-you-can-eat pancakes with bacon and a side of bacon and sausage.
-Top the pancakes with award-winning maple syrup to delight your taste buds.
-Walk along the sugar shack trail to see how maple syrup is made.
-Visit the museum to see an extraordinary collection of early products used to make maple syrup.
+Elliott Tree Farm is also the home of the Maple Syrup Museum of Ontario (formerly of St. Jacobs).
+Visit the museum to see an extraordinary collection of early tools used to make maple syrup.

 Location: 9467 Erin East Garafraxa Townline, Hillsburgh